twowaits/SDE-Interview-Questions/Facebook/README.md

   'Z' -> 26
   Given an encoded message A containing digits, determine the total number of ways to decode it modulo 10^9+7.<br>

+- Given two numbers, the task is to find the HCF of two numbers using Command Line Arguments.
+GCD (Greatest Common Divisor) or HCF (Highest Common Factor) of two numbers is the   largest number that divides both of them.<br>